Dear Son, my first child,

 I could tell you no and grab your hand if you tried running ahead of me.
 I was able to keep you away from danger with baby gates, locks and a stern tone.

 But this, this is all-encompassing.
-Some days, it’s hard to breath.
+Some days, it’s hard to breathe.
 I want it all for you.
 It takes everything I have in me to not do it for you.
 To not tell you how to live your life at every moment.
 To not follow you around and make sure you aren’t acting like an ass.
 To not pick you up when you fall.
 To watch you make choices I don’t think you should.

 You will fumble and fail and act like an ass.
 You will probably make horrible choices and epic mistakes that might seem like the end of the world, because at one time or another, everybody does.